Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 2. Weighing the Pros and Cons of Having a Business Partner

-Are you going to open a dental practice on your own or partner with one or more associate dentists?
+Are you going to open a dental practice on your own or with a partner?
+Are you going to hire one or more associate dentists?
 Teaming up with a partner can offset the costs of opening your dental practice and make obtaining a loan easier.
-It’s essential to choose a partner who shares your vision and mindset since these will impact your ability to work together to make your new practice a success.
+Choosing a partner who shares your vision and mindset is essential since these will impact your ability to work together to make your new practice successful.

-If you find a partner, choose a business structure that protects all partners.
+If you find a partner, choose a business structure that protects both (or all) of you.
 Your partnership agreement and/or operating agreement should include details about what will happen if one partner wants to leave the business.

-Going into business with someone is a big commitment, so give any prospective partnership careful thought.
-Even if you decide not to choose a partner now, you can revisit the option in the future.
+Going into business with someone is a big commitment, so consider any prospective partnership carefully and cautiously.

 3. Choosing a Strategic Location for Your Practice